halfmage/11tea/README.md

 npm run start
 ```

+## Details

+- __Tailwind__: The config file in rhe root folder includes future settings with `removeDeprecatedGapUtilities` and `purgeLayersByDefault` set to `true`.
+Therefore it is already prepared for v2

+- __Favicons__: For the generation of social images and favicon files I used [Real Favicon Generator](https://realfavicongenerator.net/) and adopted the file names of the exports so you can easily copy and replace those images

 ## Contribution

 Let me know if something does not work or you have ideas for improvements via the Github issues.

 ## Shoutouts

-- [Greg Wolanski's TEA Starter](https://github.com/gregwolanski/eleventy-tailwindcss-alpinejs-starter) teached me a lot about setting up a eleventy starter in general and I liked the way you inlcude a optimized tailwind css without the need of webpack.
+- [Greg Wolanski's TEA Starter](https://github.com/gregwolanski/eleventy-tailwindcss-alpinejs-starter) teached me a lot about setting up a eleventy starter in general and I liked the way he inlcuded a optimized tailwind css build without the need of webpack.